World leaders heading to major summits are wary of Trump. China’s Xi sees an opportunity

 Driving the wedge

 Trump has proposed hitting all Chinese imports to the US with upwards of 60% tariffs and could deepen Biden-era policy constraining Beijing’s access to sensitive high tech.
-He also appears to be looking to fill his cabinet with China hawks, asking Congressman Mike Waltz to be his national security adviser and likely to pick Marco Rubio for his secretary of state, CNN reported Monday.
+He also appears to be looking to fill his cabinet with China hawks, asking Congressman Mike Waltz to be his national security adviser, according to CNN reporting, and Marco Rubio to join the administration as secretary of state.

 Xi’s congratulatory message to Trump last week appeared to show some of Beijing’s concerns.
 The Chinese leader warned that the two countries “will both benefit from cooperation and lose from confrontation,” according to China’s Foreign Ministry.

-Xi may look to underscore that message if he meets with Biden on the sidelines of summits in the days ahead.
+Xi may look to underscore that message during a final meeting with Biden that senior US officials said would take place Saturday in Lima.
 Beijing would use such a meeting to signal that it wants communication and stability in the relationship, observers say.

 But as questions loom over how tense US-China ties could become, Beijing sees good relations with a wide range of other countries – and unrestricted access to their markets – as key to protecting its economy.
 That’s especially as it grapples with slowing growth, weak consumer demand and high unemployment at home.